ProcStack/Maya/README.md

 There is no Python access in Maya LT and many good deformers are missing.

-I will be adding many of the scripts I wrote in college to this repository.
+Tartarus is a script tool box I wrote back in 2007-2008 while in college.
+(The toolbox has been shelved and shall not be added to.
+Bugs exist in the newer versions of maya, but all in all, still work to their initial design.)
 Many of the topology scripts I wrote I still use today, along with the quick multi split script.
-It may all be in Mel, but works fairly fast.
+It may all be in Mel, but works fairly fast; so will work in Maya LT

-The toolbox can be found here---
+Additional information for Tartarus can be found here---

 http://tartarus.metal-asylum.net/

-(Use the "Download Tartarus v2.01" link, the highend3d page no longer exists)

-A functions list can be found here- http://tartarus.metal-asylum.net/functionsTools.htm

 *Please note!!*---